jaceroldan/jaceroldan/README.md

 - 💬 Ask me about anything related to deep learning and natural language processing concepts!
 I'm also an avid programmer and constantly looking to improve my skills in Python, JavaScript, and C and get to learn new performant languages like Rust.
 - 📫 How to reach me: For academic things, my university email is jtroldan@up.edu.ph!
 My professional email is jaceroldan16@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I love playing StarCraft 2, and though I might not really be that good at it, one of the items in my bucket list is to be able to build a win-prediction model for StarCraft 2 matches.
+I also maintain a 1,800-day Duolingo streak across multiple languages, including French, Spanish, Korean, and Swahili (username: https://www.duolingo.com/profile/Jaceeeeee).
+I’m committed to lifelong learning and cultural fluency!

 Know more about what I'm doing by visiting https://jaceroldan.github.io!